Vonage/vonage-php-sdk-core/README.md

 ### Creating an Application

 Application are configuration containers.
-You can create one using a simple array structure:
+You can create one using an array structure:

 ```php
 $application = new \Vonage\Application\Application();